NotNotWrongUsually/OutConsolePicture/README.md

         Accept pipeline input?       false
         Accept wildcard characters?  false

+    -TransparencyColor <Color>
+        If the image is transparent this is the color that will be used for transparency.
+The parameter needs a color object.
+Check examples for how to set it.
+This should be the same color as your console background usually.

+        Required?                    false
+        Position?                    named
+        Default value
+        Accept pipeline input?       false
+        Accept wildcard characters?  false

+    -HorizontalPosition <String>
+        Takes the values "Left", "Center", or "Right" and renders the image in that position.

+        Required?                    false
+        Position?                    named
+        Default value
+        Accept pipeline input?       false
+        Accept wildcard characters?  false

     -DoNotResize [<SwitchParameter>]
         By default, images will be resized to have their width match the current console width.
 Setting this switch disables that behaviour.

         Required?                    false
         Position?                    named